jrhub/spinBayes/README.md

 Many complex diseases are known to be affected by the interactions between genetic variants and environmental exposures beyond the main genetic and environmental effects.
-Existing Bayesian methods for gene-environment (GÃ—E) interaction studies are challenged by the high-dimensional nature of the study and the complexity of environmental influences.
-We have developed a novel and powerful semi-parametric Bayesian variable selection method that can accommodate linear and nonlinear GÃ—E interactions simultaneously ([Ren et al. (2019)](https://arxiv.org/abs/1906.01057)).
+Existing Bayesian methods for gene-environment (G×E) interaction studies are challenged by the high-dimensional nature of the study and the complexity of environmental influences.
+We have developed a novel and powerful semi-parametric Bayesian variable selection method that can accommodate linear and nonlinear G×E interactions simultaneously ([Ren et al. (2019)](https://arxiv.org/abs/1906.01057)).
 Furthermore, the proposed method can conduct structural identification by distinguishing nonlinear interactions from main effects only case within Bayesian